COSMIC: Data Efficient Instruction-tuning For Speech In-Context Learning: Experiments and Results

 \subsection{Trained Tasks - ASR and SQA}

-We evaluate the model's performance on the trained ASR and SQA tasks on TED-LIUM 3 test set, as shown in Table \ref{tab:trainedtask}.
-As reference we demonstrate the performance of cascaded system by training a CTC ASR model with same size as CTC compressor plus audio encoder on TED-LIUM 3 training set.
-The WER represents the ASR performance of the ASR model.
-For SQA task, we concatenate the ASR transcript along with the questions to the out-of-the-box LLaMA-2 models.
-We denote the COSMIC with 7B LLaMA-2 model plugged in as COSMIC-7B and similarly COSMIC-13B means COSMIC model with 13B LLaMA-2 model as the backbone LM.
-As part of the baseline systems we also train a COSMIC-7B model for ASR only task and denote it as COSMIC-ASR-7B.
-The baseline system gives better ASR results compared to COSMIC-7B, but performs poorly on the SQA task as expected.
-The gains exhibited by the COSMIC-7B model can be attributed to better comprehension ability of the speech contents, which were obtained after instruction tuning.
-The model appears to be better aligned to the SQA task and scores better BLEU and ROUGE-L by preventing error propagation.
-By switching the backbone LLM to a larger 13B model we observe gains in both the ASR and SQA tasks, highlighting the impact of a larger language model.
+We assess the model's performance on both ASR and SQA tasks using the TED-LIUM 3 test set, detailed in Table \ref{tab:trainedtask}.
+For comparison, we showcase the cascaded system's performance, where English audio is decoded with off-the-shelf Whisper-medium, followed by prompting the LLaMA-2 7B for downstream tasks.
+However, this cascaded system is not entirely apple-to-apple comparable with COSMIC models since the total number parameters are not matched between these 2 setups, counting the decoder of Whisper model.
+Whisper-medium's Word Error Rate (WER) signifies its ASR performance.
+In the SQA task, we concatenate the ASR transcript and questions for the out-of-the-box LLaMA-2 models.
+COSMIC with a 7B LLaMA-2 model is denoted as COSMIC-7B, and COSMIC-13B refers to the COSMIC model with a 13B LLaMA-2 model as the backbone LM.
+As part of the baseline systems, we train a COSMIC-ASR-7B model for the ASR-only task, outperforming COSMIC-7B in ASR but performing poorly in SQA, as expected.
+The COSMIC-7B model's gains are attributed to improved comprehension of speech contents through instruction tuning, demonstrating better alignment with the SQA task and achieving higher BLEU and ROUGE-L scores.
+Switching to a larger 13B LLM as the backbone yields gains in both ASR and SQA tasks, emphasizing the impact of a larger language model.